amefumi/amefumi.github.io/_pages/index.md

   - /about.html
 ---

-I am currently pursuing a Master's degree at the University of the Chinese Academy of Sciences (UCAS) and the Institute of Computing Technology (ICT, CAS), under the supervision of [Prof. Yujun Zhang](http://www.ict.ac.cn/sourcedb/cn/jssrck/200909/t20090917_2496789.html) ([English](https://www-ict-ac-cn.translate.goog/sourcedb/cn/jssrck/200909/t20090917_2496789.html?_x_tr_sch=http&_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=zh-CN)).
-Prior to this, I obtained my Bachelor's degree from the Department of Automation at Tsinghua University in June 2022.
-My bachelor's thesis is under the supervision of [Prof. Tao Zhang](https://www.au.tsinghua.edu.cn/info/1081/3196.htm) ([English](https://www-au-tsinghua-edu-cn.translate.goog/info/1081/3196.htm?_x_tr_sl=zh-CN&_x_tr_tl=en&_x_tr_hl=zh-CN))
+I am currently pursuing a Master's degree at the University of the Chinese Academy of Sciences (UCAS).
+Prior to this, I obtained my Bachelor's degree from Tsinghua University in June 2022.

 # Research Interests
-My research is primarily focused on computer networks and systems.
-I am particularly interested in exploring the following areas:
+My research is primarily focused on computer networks.
-- Remote Direct Memory Access (RDMA)
-- Datacenter Networks (DCN)
-- Programmable Network and Software Defined Network

 # Publications
 - **[IWQoS'24]** "LoWAR: Enhancing RDMA over Lossy WANs with Transparent Error Correction." [[Slide](/files/IWQoS_LoWAR_Slides.pdf), [Paper](/files/IWQoS_LoWAR.pdf)]